kosli-dev/cli/docs.kosli.com/content/client_reference/kosli_environment_report_lambda.md

 ## kosli environment report lambda

-Report artifact from AWS Lambda to Kosli.
+Report the artifact deployed in an AWS Lambda and its digest to Kosli.

 ### Synopsis

 Report the artifact deployed in an AWS Lambda and its digest to Kosli.
+To authenticate to AWS, you can either export the AWS env vars or use the command flags to pass them.
+See the examples below.s

 ```shell
 kosli environment report lambda ENVIRONMENT-NAME [flags]